Posted September 18, 2015

 "Another color perhaps?"

-I like the snappy dialogue.
+"That's also a dress.
+I don't wear dresses" I like the snappy dialogue.
 The content is weird, though.
 Pink is explicitly a girly color in the modern Western world.
 Just that by itself is already a jarring modern reference.
 But more importantly, in a low-tech high-inequality world which many fantasy worlds are, dyes are rare and expensive and sumptuary laws may be a thing.
 Specifically pink is a color people will kill and be killed for wearing.
-"This dress"

 "It's pink.
 I don't wear pink"